DFKI-NLP/vLLM-Starter/README.md

 To be added.

 ## Online use
 You can also use vLLM in online/interactive mode.
+As previously mentioned, this mode is not recommended for production use, but it is useful for testing and debugging.
+Please ensure that you shutdown the service after you are done with it, as it consumes allocated resources even when not in use.
 This mode starts a service on the cluster, which you can access via a REST interface.
 This is similar to the tutorial from [perseus-textgen](https://github.com/DFKI-NLP/perseus-textgen), but in my personal experience less brittle.